Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: Combinatorial description of of type and

-In this section, we briefly review combinatorial descriptions of $\GQ$ of finite type $A_n$ and $D_n$ which are studied in \cite{Oh14A,Oh14D}.
-The combinatorial descriptions play an important role in later section for proving an existence of the socle for $\LF Q \RF$-family and well-definedness of distance polynomial, etc.
+In this section, we review combinatorial descriptions of $\GQ$ of type $A_n$ and $D_n$ which are analyzed in~\cite{Oh14A,Oh14D}.
+The combinatorial descriptions play an important role in later sections for proving an existence of the socle for $[\redex]$ adapted to $Q$ and well-definedness of distance polynomial, etc.